The Natural History Museum: temple to science, God...or both?

 I looked into it today, and the real story is a little stranger.
 In fact, the founder of the museum, Sir Richard Owen, believed in transcendental morphology.
-He believed that a divine creative force moved through evolution, and that God revealed himself through history to man – particularly to scientists.
-I quote from Nicholaas Ruupke’s Richard Owen: Biology without Darwin
+He believed that a divine creative force moved through evolution, and that God revealed himself through history to man - particularly to scientists.
+I quote from Nicholaas Ruupke's Richard Owen: Biology without Darwin.
+Owen believed that:

 The history of scientific discovery had been a process of gradual self-revelation by God, not accidental but guided by illumination of 'His faithful servants and instruments', the scientists.
 'No scientific discovery collides against any sentence of the divine Sermon on the Mount' [Owen declared].